EyeCrown/Monte-Carlo_Algorithm/README.md

 Hearthstone
 - Produce data to analyse the results obtained

 This was done in several stages.
-First of all, we had to develop the card game and its rules. and its rules and enable two computer bots to play a game. a game.
-Then we had to enable the bots to play a large number of games games by allowing them to modify their deck between each series of games in order to improve and optimise their deck.
-And finally, we had to extend the the rules of the game to make it more complex.
+Foremost, we had to develop the card game and its rules and enable two computer bots to play a game.
+Then we had to enable the bots to play a large number of games by allowing them to modify their deck between each series of games in order to improve and optimize their deck.
+And finally, we had to extend the rules of the game to make it more complex.

 ## Personal addition